 Zoltan Alexander talks to artist Firouz FarmanFarmaian about his life, work, exile and current installations in Marrakesh in an over-passionate, Wagnerian style at La Mamounia Palace and walks through the artist's studio in Marbella.

-The conversation is lightly interrupted by Iranian-American artist Sholeh Janati from New York, accidentally falling into a fountain at La Mamounia, right beside our interview. (a scream)
+The conversation was lightly interrupted by Iranian-American artist Sholeh Janati from New York, accidentally falling into a fountain at La Mamounia, right beside our interview. (a scream)

 Director: Zoltan Alexander